shravan-padakanti/scala-3/Amortized,-Constant-time-Append-Operation.md

 ### Counting in Binary Number System

+In the previous example, it is not incidental that we flipped exactly seven digits to get to the number 4.
+The second property is that a number n requires all of log n digits.
+If this were not the case it would be really hard to write big numbers.
+Here is a sanity check.
+Number 4 is written as 1 0 0.
+Number 8 is twice as large, but takes only an additional digit.
+Number 16 is again twice as large, and again requires only one more digit.
+So, while the number grows exponentially, the number of digits grows linearly.
+This is the same as saying that the number grows linearly, and the number of digits grows logarhythmically.

+Now, observe that there is a correspondence between a digit at position k, and a contrary with level k.

 ![binary_counting](https://github.com/rohitvg/scala-parallel-programming-3/blob/master/resources/images/binary_counting.png)

 * To count up to `n` in the binary number system, we need `O(n)` work.